Grace and peace to you from God our Father and the Lord Jesus Christ.

 We join our entire world in praying that these drastic measures of limiting person to person contact do in fact curb the spread of the virus and save us from its effects.

-We are currently offering both in-person and livestreaming of our Sunday worship service at 9:30 am.
+We are currently offering both in-person and livestreaming of our Sunday worship services at 8:30 am and 10:30 am.
 You can learn about the in-person worship guidelines here and join our livestream here.
 Our worship services are also available on our website within 24 hours after Sunday morning.
 You can find them here.

 The Lord promises to use all things for good, and my prayer for all of us is that we will draw closer to Him in this uncertain time.
 Even though large group gatherings are discouraged, I encourage you to still gather with others in small groups (of less than 10, following carefully the CDC instructions) to fellowship and to worship.
 Consider inviting a few people over for a watching party as our services are live-streamed.
 It is still as true as ever, we need to be in community and living in isolation can lead to depression, negativity, and even despair.
 Use the telephone more these days.
 As the Lord brings people to mind give them a call.
 We are all in this together and we need to remember we have each other, we have hope, we have faith.